 Some of the vegetables and fruits to freeze without any special preparation include most varieties of berries.
 They are some of the easiest fruits to freeze.

-Freeze them whole and separate on cookie sheets.
+Freeze them whole and separate them on cookie sheets.
 Once completely frozen, store them in one-cup or two-cup portions in freezer bags.
 And then pour your frozen veggies or fruit out as needed to top oatmeal, make smoothies, or bake a pie.

 Instead, peel, and chop them first.
 Apples and pears don’t freeze well unless you turn them into pie filling first.
 Grapes can be frozen, but don’t thaw well.
 If you have too many grapes, toss them in the freezer and eat them frozen.
 We like to use them in place of ice cubes when making smoothies.

-Note: for more information on best practices with blanching fresh vegetables, visit University of Wisconsin-Madison Safe & Healthy Food for Your Family.
+Note: for more information on best practices with blanching fresh vegetables, visit the University of Wisconsin-Madison Safe & Healthy Food for Your Family.

 Frozen Veggies That Need Rinsing or Blanching

 Some vegetables need some prep work prior to freezing.
-For example, our low maintenance garden produces green beans, peas, squash, and cauliflower.
+For example, our low-maintenance garden produces green beans, peas, squash, and cauliflower.
 These all freeze very well once they get rinsed, blanched, and chopped.
 Again, I usually store these in one-cup freezer bag portions.
 That makes it easy to grab a bag or two to add to soups, stews, or stir-fries.